 Our third contribution is our reanalysis of Gasper and Reeves [2011], a seminal study on voting behavior that relies on the weather damage information from SHELDUS.
-Models of voting behavior often assume that the electorate is retrospective (e.g. Key [1966]; Kramer [1971]; Persson et al. [1997]).
-A large empirical literature examines how voters evaluate political performance and react to different types of information when considering an incumbent politician (Anderson [2007] and Healy and Malhotra [2013] provide reviews).
+Models of voting behavior often assume that the electorate is retrospective (e.g. Key [1966]; Wittman [1989]; Persson et al. [1997]).
+A large empirical literature in both economics (e.g. Ferrez and Finan [2008]; Ferrez and Finan [2011]) and political science (e.g. Conover et al. [1986]; Healy and Lenz [2014]) examines how voters evaluate political performance and react to different types of information when considering an incumbent politician (Anderson [2007] and Healy and Malhotra [2013] provide a reviews).
 Whether voters hold incumbents responsible for random events outside of their control, or only for the political response to these events, is a key topic in the literature.

+The early empirical literature on retrospective voting focuses on how the electorate responds to economic conditions when voting for incumbent politicians or political parties (e.g. Fair [1978]).
 Gasper and Reeves [2011] (hereafter GR) are among the first to use weather damage and the political response to the damage as a quasi-experiment to examine retrospective voting.
 Random weather damage allows for a causal interpretation for both the exogenous damage and the subsequent political actions on the reelection vote share.
-The appeal of using extreme weather events as a quasi-experiment has spawned a sub-literature on retrospective voting (e.g. Healy and Malhotra [2009]; Bechtel and Hainmueller [2011]; Cole et al. [2012]; Chen [2013]; Fair et al. [2017]; Heersink et al. [2017]; Nyhan [2017]).
+The appeal of using extreme weather events as a quasi-experiment has spawned a sub-literature on retrospective voting.4